saciestudio/courses-intro-portfolio-analysis/scripts/chapter4_script.md

 # Video 3: In-sample versus out-of-sample evalution

+Ideally, we should be optimizing using the true vector of expected returns mu and the true covariance matrix sigma.

+In practice they are unknown and need to be estimate (slides: mu becomes hatmu, sigma becomes hatsigma)

+***

+This me
+Theoretically

 Optimizing portfolios based on the estimated mean and covariance matrix is senstivitive to errors in estimation.
 The estimated mean and covariance matrix have estimation errors.
 Optimizing portfolio weights based on those noisy inputs leads to noisy portfolio weights, that may be suboptimal.

 Risk of error maximization.
 The insample estimated mean and variance of the optimized portfolios versus the out of sample.
 Important to be aware of this by analyzing performance out of sample.
 Distinghuish estimation window from evaluation window;

 ***